-

 Changing the Growing Environments

 Cultivators often transplant cannabis plants to change the growing environment.
 For example, a grower may start their plants indoors and transplant them outside when the weather is appropriate.
-Or they may transplant them from a hydroponics system to soil.
+Or they may be transplanted from a hydroponics system to soil.

-Ultimately, cannabis transplanting can be a beneficial practice for growers as it can help to improve the plant’s health, increase yield, and better control the sex of the plants.
+Ultimately, cannabis transplanting can be a beneficial practice for growers as it can help improve the plant’s health, increase yield, and better control the plant's sex.

 When Should You Transplant Cannabis?

 When transplanting cannabis plants, timing is crucial.
-Transplanting at the wrong stage of growth can cause the plants stress which can lead to reduced yield and health issues.
+Transplanting at the wrong growth stage can cause the plants stress, leading to reduced yield and health issues.

 The vegetative stage (which is about 2-4 weeks after germination) is the ideal time to transplant cannabis.
 During this stage, the plant focuses on growing leaves, stems, and branches rather than developing buds.
-Transplanting during the vegetative stage allows the plant to adjust to its new environment before it begins flowering (when increased stress would be more likely to negatively affect your harvest).
+Transplanting during the vegetative stage allows the plant to adjust to its new environment before it begins flowering (when increased stress would be more likely to affect your harvest negatively).

 Timing isn’t the only indicator a plant is ready for transplanting.
-It’s also crucial to monitor the size of your leaves and overall plant shape.
+Monitoring the size of your leaves and overall plant shape is crucial.
 It may be time to transplant if you notice the leaves are crowding closely.

-It’s worth noting that cannabis plants grown in soil can be transplanted more often than plants grown in hydroponics, since soil can hold more water and the root systems are less delicate than in hydroponics.
+It’s worth noting that cannabis plants grown in soil can be transplanted more often than plants grown in hydroponics, as soil can hold more water and the root systems are less delicate.

 How Much Space Should There Be?